 A personal injury accident in Norcross, Georgia could permanently impact your life.
 A significant disability, painful injury or the loss of a loved one’s life could lead to lifelong medical expenses and many other losses.
 If someone else’s negligence or wanton disregard caused your accident, state law may entitle you to legal recourse and financial compensation.
 The Norcross personal injury lawyers at Bross, McAllister & Williams, LLC help clients work through many types of injury claims.
 Find out how we may be able to help you.
 Request a free consultation today.

 Hiring a personal injury attorney can make it easier for you and your family to resolve a complicated legal matter and feel confident in the fairness of an award won.
 Rather than wondering whether an insurance adjuster has taken advantage of you, you will rest assured your lawyer has protected your best interests.
-An attorney can communicate with insurance adjusters on your behalf, fight for maximum financial compensation, and guide you through physical and emotional recovery.
+A personal injury lawyer in Gwinnett County can communicate with insurance adjusters on your behalf, fight for maximum financial compensation, and guide you through physical and emotional recovery.

 One of the most important questions for your family during a personal injury claim is, “How much is my claim worth?”
 While money is certainly not everything, a financial award could help your family in the difficult aftermath of a serious personal injury accident in Norcross – especially if the accident impacted the ability of your family’s breadwinner to work.
 A settlement or judgment award could lead to compensation that covers many of your family’s past and future damages.